Part of the

 Water Futures

 The Dutch have a special relation with water.
-On the one hand, water is crucial for thriving agriculture, the ability to move goods across the country, and for all organic life to flourish.
+On the one hand, water is crucial for their thriving agriculture, the ability to move goods across the country, and for all organic life to flourish.
 On the other hand, water presents risks and dangers to infrastructure and living beings, an existential threat with unthinkable consequences.
 When confronted with this duality, people tend to express strong trust in the government and a deep belief that science and technology, engineering and policy, will allow the country to stave off the worst impacts of climate change.
 But is this position realistic?

 How can we open up a broad yet situated conversation about the future possibilities implicated in living with and managing water?